tstohn/ESGI.documentation/_docs/getting-started.md

 ### Build Tool

-To compile the tool on your own system, clone the GitHub repository, install the dependencies, and build the tools.
+To compile the tool on your own system, clone the GitHub repository, install the dependencies, and build **ESGI**.
-Afterward, verify that all components were correctly installed, built, and executed.

 ```
 ---
 # Clone repository